Policy & Politics

 1. A cover page including: the article title, author name(s) and affiliations (institution affiliation and country only, no department details required), the article abstract (up to 250 words), up to eight key words/short phrases and the article word count, excluding references.
 A cover page template is available to download here.

 2. A fully anonymised manuscript which does not include any of the information included in the cover page.
-It should not include any author or study names, acknowledgments, funding details or conflicts of interest that would identify the author(s).
+It should not include any author names nor the names of research projects, acknowledgments, funding details or conflicts of interest that would identify the author(s).
 References to the author's own work should be anonymised as follows: 'Author's own, [year]'.
 A reasonable level of self-citations that substantiate your argument are acceptable; however they should not enable reviewers to identify you as the author.
 Consequently you should not use phrases which could undermine your anonymity such as 'as I argued previously'.
 Please note that submissions that have not been sufficiently anonymised will be returned.

 3. If you have any figures and tables, please upload them as separate files at the end of the manuscript.
 Please indicate where these should be placed in the text by inserting: ‘Figure X here’ and provide numbers, titles and sources where appropriate.